RealistikGDPS/Ognisko/README.md

 This creates a copy of the default config with all the field names ready for editing.

 - Edit the `.env` file to your liking
-When using Docker, the defaults are unlikely to require any changing with the exception `SRV_NAME`, representing the name of your GDPS.
+Due to the all-in-one nature of Docker, the defaults are unlikely to require any changing with the exception `SRV_NAME`, representing the name of your GDPS.

-However if you are running the server without Docker, you need to adjust all fields to point to your services.

 ## Upgrading an existing server
 Assuming your server is based off [Cvolton's server implementation](https://github.com/Cvolton/GMDprivateServer), there exists a migration